RDycore/RDycore-msh/README.md

     * Are we using the best datasets?
 Probably not: investigate VoTe, etc.
     * River geometry is typically pixel-aligned: is it useful to smooth raw polylines via splines, etc?
-    * What is an optimal set of resolution heuristics to resolve rivers, floodplains, steep topography, etc?
+    * Optimal set of resolution heuristics to resolve rivers, floodplains, steep topography, etc?
     * Quad-based (anisotropic) meshing for river channels.
     * Improved optimisation of cells/vertices attached to interior constraints.